chriscrutt/PokeSorter/README.txt

 this does require python3 because python2 does not allow for large arrays such as the one we are using, it contains 807 pokés

-The next step is the ability to re-export the data in national dex order so that it can me IMPORTED back into TCGplayer
+The next step is the ability to re-export the data in national dex order with the ability to be IMPORTED back into TCGplayer

 lemme know if you have any ideas or questions